onyeka-hub/Project-15/README.md

   -  epel-release
   -  htop

-3. Associate an Elastic IP with each of the Bastion EC2 Instances
-4. Create an AMI out of the EC2 instance
+3. Create an AMI out of the EC2 instance

 ### Prepare Launch Template For Bastion (One per subnet)